Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 Avoid these mistakes at any cost!

 Some things that one can do with sciebo will lead to the loss of data.
-This may not always be obvious.

 Combining the sciebo-Client with Sync-Services